-If you love Asiago bagels, you’ll love this dinner roll equivalent.
-Golden on top, soft on the inside, these Asiago herb dinner rolls are amazing!
+If you love Asiago bagels, you’ll love this dinner roll!
+These asiago herb dinner rolls are amazingly golden on top and soft on the inside.

 Life can be very uncertain, but if there’s one thing I can bank on, it’s this: if Asiago bagels are ever around, my 11-year old will eat at least four (and maybe more if there isn’t anyone there, including a brother or three, to cut him off).